 Why are Pink Tickets So Expensive?

 • Pink tickets are tickets for any Pink concert where Pink is a pop artist.
-These tickets are usually significantly more costly when compared to tickets of other musicals and concerts.
+These tickets are usually significantly more costly when compared to tickets for other musicals and concerts.
 There are several reasons why Pink's tickets command such a high price:

 1. Loyal Target Market and pull factor